reyvilla17/PowerShell/README.md

 💞️ I’m looking to collaborate on
 📫 You can reach me at ramon.villalobos1@outlook.com or through LinkedIn https://www.linkedin.com/in/ramon-villalobos1/ 😄 Pronouns: He/Him
-⚡ Fun fact: Going into the Tech/Cyber career field from a none technical career.
+⚡ Fun fact: I started Flying the DJI Mini drone.